Avid29/Zarem/README.md

 # Introduction

-**Zarem** (Zippy Assembly Resolver, Emulator, & Manager) is a assembler, linker, emulator, and IDE targeted at academic uses.
+**Zarem** (Zippy Assembly Resolver, Emulator, & Manager) is an assembler, linker, emulator, and IDE targeted at academic uses.
 It is very much a WIP, but the goal is to create the most accessible environment possible for learning to write assembly code.

 # Assembly/Emulation Architectures